Inverting the signature of a path: Symmetrization

-At first glance, this procedure seems to crucially depend on the very special structure of lattice paths, and does not generalize directly to other situations.
-In particular, the vanishing/non-vanishing property of coefficients of square free words does not carry over to more general cases where the path can move along any direction in the plane.
-But fortunately, it turns out that similar results still hold if we replace the strict zero/non-zero criterion by a more robust notion of degeneracy/non-degeneracy.

-We now give a simple example to illustrate how we can combine symmetrization and the new non-degeneracy notion to recover the directions.
+As mentioned in the introduction, the first step in the reconstruction is to obtain the unsigned direction $\rho_{j} \in [0,1]$ of the $j$-th line segment in our piecewise linear path approximation, and the key to the accurate recovery of this parameter is the use of symmetrization procedure together with a robust notion of non-degeneracy.
+We first give a simple example to illustrate this.

-\begin{eg} Let $X$ be the signature of some bounded variation path $\gamma$, and we would like to recover from $X$ the increments
+\begin{eg} Let $X$ be the signature of some bounded variation path $\gamma_{t} = (x_{t},y_{t}), t \in [0,1]$, and we would like to recover from $X$ the increments

-One could of course get the exact values of this pair directly from the first level signature $X^{1}$.
-The symmetrization method given below is more complicated, but has the advantage that it applies to general situations.
+where $(x_{0},y_{0})$ and $(x_{1},y_{1})$ are beginning and end points of $\gamma$.
+One could of course get the exact values of the pair $(\Delta x, \Delta y)$ directly from the first level signature $X^{1}$, but cannot proceed much further.
+The symmetrization method given below is more complicated, but has the advantage that it can be generalized to recover much more information beyond the increments.